Maximum Centre-Disjoint Mergeable Disks: Algorithms for MCMD

 The function $M$ accepts $O(n^3)$ different input values.
-We can compute and store the value returned by $M$ in a three dimensional table, which we reference also as $M$.
-The values of the entries of $M$ are computed incrementally, as described in Algorithm~\ref{amain}.
-We explain the steps of this algorithm in what follows.
+We can compute and store the values returned by $M$ in a three dimensional table, which we reference also as $M$.
+Algorithm~\ref{amain} uses dynamic programming to fill $M$, and computes its entries based on the values of previously computed entries.
+Before explaining the details of the algorithm, we give a high-level overview as follows.
+The order of the disks referenced here, in the algorithm, and its succeeding discussion is demonstrated in Figure~\ref{f15}.

+The main idea behind the algorithm is that in every proper assignment of $\{d_1, d_2, \dots , d_x\}$, there is at least one selected disk; take the right-most selected disk $d_i$.
+By the first condition of Definition~\ref{dproper}, for some $j$ where $0 \le j \le n - 1$, the first $j$ entries of $\delta_i$ are merged with $d_i$.
+Thus, the algorithm considers different values of $j$ for each disk $d_i$, to compute the maximum proper assignment of $\{d_1, d_2, \dots , d_x\}$ for any $x$ in which $d_i$ is the right-most selected disk and $j$ disks are merged with $d_i$; it updates the entries of $M$ accordingly.
+The main challenge is to decide what to do with the disks that appear on the left of $d_i$ and use the previously filled entries of $M$ for them.
+To do so, the algorithm enumerates possible choices for the right-most selected disk $d_t$ that appear on the left of $d_i$, and the number of disks $k$ merged with it.